-- Host = liftDEMAND and/or its Parent Company
+- Service Provider = liftDEMAND and/or its Parent Company

 - Owner, User, You, Your = You, The paying Customer.

-This Acceptable Use Policy (the “Policy” or “AUP”) is an integral part of your agreement with Host for the provision of services (collectively the “Services”) set forth on the Service and Pricing Order Form.
+This Acceptable Use Policy (the “Policy” or “AUP”) is an integral part of your agreement with Service Provider for the provision of services (collectively the “Services”) set forth on the Service and Pricing Order Form.

-This Policy is designed to help protect Host’s customers from irresponsible and/or illegal activities.
-The Policy is a non-exclusive list of the actions prohibited by Host and Host reserves the right to modify the Policy at any time, effective upon notice to you.
-Host reserves the sole and absolute right to interpret, apply, define and implement this Policy.
+This Policy is designed to help protect Service Provider’s customers from irresponsible and/or illegal activities.
+The Policy is a non-exclusive list of the actions prohibited by Service Provider and Service Provider reserves the right to modify the Policy at any time, effective upon notice to you.
+Service Provider reserves the sole and absolute right to interpret, apply, define and implement this Policy.

-Any use of Host Services in a manner which is defined or deemed to be statutorily illegal is a direct violation of Host’s AUP.
+Any use of Service Provider Services in a manner which is defined or deemed to be statutorily illegal is a direct violation of Service Provider’s AUP.
 This includes, but is not limited to: death threats, terroristic threats, threats of harm to another individual, multi-level marketing schemes, “ponzi schemes”, invasion of privacy, credit card fraud, racketeering, defamation, slander, and other common illegal activities.

-You may not use any Host Service to distribute content or links to content that Host reasonably believes:
+You may not use any Service Provider Service to distribute content or links to content that Service Provider reasonably believes:

 - Constitutes, depicts, fosters, promotes or relates in any manner to child pornography, bestiality, or non-consensual sex acts;